 What Are The Risk Factors Of Irritable Bowel Syndrome?

 The onset of IBS is thought to be triggered by infections or emotional stress.
 Even more specifically is major early life stress.
 Exposure to high stress events or periods in early childhood have shown to be associated with a greater occurrence of IBS.

-How Is Irritable Bowel Syndrome Diagnosed?
+How is Irritable Bowel Syndrome Diagnosed?

 IBS is a diagnosis of exclusion.
 In other words, testing and evaluation is necessary to rule out other possible underlying organic diseases that may be causing these symptoms.

-What Are The Possible Treatments For IBS?
+What are Possible Treatments For IBS?

 Most often, treatment includes medications for symptomatic relief of their altered bowel movements and abdominal pain.
 Keeping a food diary and implementing dietary changes can be helpful.
 Relaxation techniques may also be helpful.